 - Do I have needy clients that take up my time unexpectedly throughout the week?

 - Do I have family obligations or potential interruptions that will keep me from getting things done?

 Every Monday, we sit down for project planning and look at the things on our to-do list.
 We gauge how long we think those other tasks will take and then base our project deadlines for new work on that.
 If the week already seems full, we have to push the task to the next week.
 On really large projects, we may need to push it to the following month.

 Create a Schedule

 Add one big task to each day of the week that you think you can accomplish.
 Or at least the main client you plan to focus on each day.
-Then, fill in with smaller projects or things that can be done faster.
+Then, fill in with smaller tasks or things that can be done faster.

 Allow Extra Time For The Project to Take Longer Than Expected